eng-gabrielscardoso/eng-gabrielscardoso/README.md

 Hello, I'm Gabriel Santos Cardoso, a man in love with technology.
 I currently reside in Barcarena, PA, I am 20 years old and I am looking for new job opportunities.
 Feel free to contact me to discuss business, studies, or simply exchange a good idea between colleagues.

-* Ho to reach me: eng.gabrielscardoso@gmail.com
+* How to reach me: eng.gabrielscardoso@gmail.com
 * Gratuated in logistics management - UNIP 🚚
 * Graduate student in information systems - UFPA 👨‍💻
 * Postgraduate student in software engineering - FECAF